How to Reuse Your Coffee Grounds

 6. Make a candle with them

-Put those coffee grounds in a candle - ever tried making your own candles?
+Ever tried making your own candles?
 You can make them even more tasty-smelling with recycled coffee grounds.
 Discover your coffee scent at local barista courses and make sure your candles smell the best they can be.

 7. Make natural body products

-Pamper yourself with a coffee ground face and body scrub - coffee grounds are wonderfully exfoliant and will make your skin feel amazing.
+Pamper yourself with a coffee ground face and body scrub!
+Coffee grounds are wonderfully exfoliant and will make your skin feel amazing.
 Simply mix one cup of your leftover coffee grounds with a fourth of a cup of sugar, a spoonful of cinnamon, and a half cup of body oil (or coconut oil).
 You can also add a sprinkle of coffee grounds to your shampoo as a hair exfoliant, as well!

-Still have leftover coffee grounds?woman holding coffee mug
+Still have leftover coffee grounds?

 If you’re still feeling guilty about the waste from your daily latte art habit, don’t fret.
 Talk to people in your community to ask if anyone could use your leftover coffee grounds.
 Families who don’t drink coffee might love the chance to get a boost of nitrogen in their compost pile.

 Another alternative could be to have your coffee grounds and the coffee grounds of other families in your neighbourhood recycled by an organisation.
-There are a few recycling companies in Melbourne, like Reground, who specialise in coffee ground collection and composting.
+There are a few recycling companies in Melbourne, like Reground, that specialise in coffee ground collection and composting.
 Although many companies focus on corporate recycling, now is the time to get active and start requesting options for individual coffee drinkers.

 Start your own coffee ground upcycling business